libAtoms/QUIP/README.md

     questions about where you keep libraries and other stuff, if you don't use something it is asking for, just leave it blank.
-The answers will be stored in ``Makefile.inc`` in the ``build/${QUIP_ARCH}`` directory, and you can edit them later (e.g. to change optimisation or debug options).
+The answers will be stored in ``Makefile.inc`` in the ``build/${QUIP_ARCH}`` directory, and you can edit them later (e.g. to change compiler, optimisation or debug options).

     If you later make significant changes to the configuration such as